-The Board is responsible for the other information.
-The other information comprises the information included on pages 1 to 12, 53 and 58 to 61, but does not include the financial statements, and our auditor's report thereon.
+The Board of Directors is responsible for the other information.
+The other information comprises the information included on pages 1-14, 51, and 55-58, but does not include the financial statements, and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.